jindongwang/transferlearning/doc/awesome_paper.md

   - A tutorial on domain generalization

 ### Papers

+- Selective Mixup Helps with Distribution Shifts, But Not (Only) because of Mixup [[arxiv](https://arxiv.org/abs/2305.16817)]
+  - Why mixup works for domain generalization? 系统性研究为啥mixup对OOD很work

 - Improved Test-Time Adaptation for Domain Generalization [[arxiv](http://arxiv.org/abs/2304.04494)]
   - Improved test-time adaptation for domain generalization